Ankushryuga/Skills-Prepration/java-interviews-questions/java-questions-and-answers.md

       Transient: provides flexibility and control over the attributes of objects from being serialized.
       3. Volatile variables: don't have any default values, transient variables are initialized with default value corresponding to the data type at the time of deserialization

+      # Access modifier:
+      Comparison Table of Access Modifiers in Java When to Use Each Access Modifier in Real-World Projects
+      Private: This is used for encapsulating sensitive data and internal helper methods that should not be accessed outside the class.
+      Example: Private fields in a model class with getter and setter methods.
+      Default (Package-Private): This is suitable for classes and methods that should only be accessible within the same package, often used in package-scoped utilities or helper classes.
+      Protected: This is ideal for methods and fields that should be accessible within the same package and subclasses, commonly used in inheritance-based designs like framework extensions.
+      Public: This is used for classes, methods, or fields meant to be accessible from anywhere, such as API endpoints, service classes, or utility methods shared across different parts of an application.